cytoscape/cytoscape.js-arbor/README.md

 The Arbor physics simulation layout for Cytoscape.js

+**The `arbor` layout gives relatively slow and poor results compared to other physics simulation layouts.
+Consider using CoSE or Cola instead.**

 The `arbor` layout uses a [force-directed](http://en.wikipedia.org/wiki/Force-directed_graph_drawing) physics simulation.
 For more information about Arbor and its parameters, refer to [its documentation](http://arborjs.org/reference).

 Notes about Arbor: